az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-MEETING-AGENDA.md

 3. Should accessibility regressions block patch releases, minor releases, or both?
 4. Which issues clearly belong in patch releases, and which should remain minor-release candidates?

+Recommended starting positions for discussion:

+1. Treat Marketing Cloud export routes as browser-facing until the team explicitly confirms fragment-only usage, because that is the safer accessibility assumption.
+2. Start with a targeted representative page matrix built around common journeys and high-risk components rather than trying to certify the whole site at once.
+3. Block new serious or critical accessibility regressions on the approved representative pages for both patch and minor releases, so the verification bar is real but still scoped.
+4. Keep the first implementation wave focused on immediate, noticeable user-facing change on common pages, and leave broader structural rewrites in later phases unless the scope can be narrowed safely.

 ### 5. Friday Triage Items - 15 minutes

 Review the items most likely to need explicit team decisions: